NaveenReddyBogala/SQL/README.md

-# SQL HTML
+# SQL HTML JAVA
-Some examples of sql,html
+Some examples and assignments of sql,html,java